 What is Daily Undulating Periodization (DUP) & How Does it Work?

-Daily undulating periodization, or DUP, is a type of training that involves varying the training variables (intensity and volume) of workouts on a day-to-day basis.1 The goal of DUP lifting is to help lifters better make progress by preventing their body from adapting too quickly to their current workout routine.
+DUP, is a type of training that involves varying the training variables (intensity and volume) of workouts on a day-to-day basis.1 The goal of DUP lifting is to help lifters better make progress by preventing their body from adapting too quickly to their current workout routine.

-There is evidence to suggest that DUP is an effective method of training.1 Plus, it has been used by some of the world’s top strength powerlifters such as John Haack and Dr. Mike Zourdos.
+There is evidence to suggest that DUP is an effective method of training.3 Plus, it has been used by some of the world’s top strength powerlifters such as John Haack and Dr. Mike Zourdos.
 If you are looking for a new way to approach your weightlifting training, taking advantage of periodization to supercharge your gains is the best way to go.

 How DUP Works